 Jeff and his family moved back to the Comox Valley in 2012 after spending 13 years in Pensacola Florida.
 He moved to Florida to join Innisfree Hotels: a development and management company.
 With them, Jeff managed a diverse range of construction projects and created the successful development department.
 Innisfree experienced remarkable growth during Jeff’s tenure as President of Development and they completed several high profile projects in southeastern USA.
 Jeff recently completed his MBA at Royal Roads University.

-Field of Expertise: Program Development, Management, and Evaluation
+Field of Expertise: Program Development, Management & Evaluation